English art: 18th and 19th centuries

+This period marked one of the high points in English decorative arts.
+Around the mid-century many porcelain factories opened and by the end of the period English porcelain services were being commissioned by foreign royalty and manufacturers were especially adept at pursuing the rapidly expanding international middle-class market, developing bone china and transfer-printed wares as well as hand-painted true porcelain.
 The Pre-Raphaelite Brotherhood movement, established in the 1840s, dominated English art in the second half of the 19th century.
-Its members — William Holman Hunt (1827–1910), Dante Gabriel Rossetti (1828–1882), John Everett Millais (1828–1896) and others — concentrated on religious, literary, and genre works executed in a colorful and minutely detailed, almost photographic style.
+Its members — William Holman Hunt (1827–1910), Dante Gabriel Rossetti (1828–1882), John Everett Millais (1828–1896) and others — concentrated on religious, literary, and genre works executed in a colourful and minutely detailed, almost photographic style.
 Ford Madox Brown (1821–1893) shared the Pre-Raphaelites' principles.